unitedstates/citation/README.md

 cite --judicial "Text to scan"
 ```

-The HTTP server actually loads `judicial` cites by default, since the performance penalty is absorbed on start-up.
-No opt-in required if you're using `cite-server`.
+The HTTP server, `cite-server` actually loads `judicial` cites by default, since the performance penalty is absorbed on start-up.

+#### Unsupported features

+walverine's support for extra features is limited.
+When detecting `judicial`-type cites, there is no support for:

+* Returning parent citations
+* Replacing detected text
+* A character index of detected citations

 ## Tests